UniqueNetwork/unique_docs/docs/sdk-guides/destroyCollection.md

 - collection not found
 - enough balance to destroy the collection
 - collection must not contain tokens
-- your account is the owner of the collection
+- your address is the owner of the collection
 - collection can't be destroyed it is specified when the collection is created

 ## Brief example